Random vector functional link network: recent developments, applications, and future directions: Ensemble frameworks based on RVFL model

 \section{Ensemble frameworks based on RVFL model}

 Ensemble learning utilizes multiple learning algorithms, which are named base learners.
+The performance of a single RVFL model is often unstable because of the random nature of its hidden features.
+To improve the model's stability and performance, it can be beneficial to average the outputs from multiple RVFL models that each have different hidden features.
+This approach is commonly known as ensemble learning.
+Ensembles of randomized models, such as random forests, are effective in reducing the variance resulting from the random feature space.
+Thus, researchers working with RVFL models have explored the development of ensemble RVFLs to improve the model's stability and performance.
 In general, there are two steps in ensemble learning.
 First, a pool of base learners is constructed parallel or sequential.
 Second, the base learners are combined for decisions according to some rules.
 Therefore, the ensemble RVFL method either trains multiple RVFLs or utilizes a meta-RVFL to connect the outputs of the base learners.
+Table \ref{tab:Summary of ensemble RVFL} summarizes the representative literature about the ensemble RVFL models.